- Get Started

 createProductsWorkflow

-as a step, passing the workflow’s input as the details of the product. - Use the
+as a step, passing the workflow’s input as the details of the product. - Use

 transform

-utility to create alinks
+to create alinks

 object used to specify the links to create in the next step. - Use the